 The holiday season fills us with a sense of warmth and cheer, but it also fills our homes with seemingly endless decorations and collectibles.
-When all those Christmas lights, ornaments, and festive keepsakes keep piling up year after year, it may be time to re-examine how you are storing Christmas decorations when they aren’t in use.
+When all those Christmas lights, ornaments, and festive keepsakes keep piling up year after year, it may be time to re-examine your holiday décor storage strategy.

 From one household to the next, Christmas ornaments generally have a few special things in common.
 They are typically delicate, meaningful, and treasured.
 With these things in mind, it makes sense to take extra precautions to keep your holiday ornaments safe and sound in self-storage.
 You can rely on a trusty plastic bin or snap-lid box with individual compartments for all of your ornaments, or you can use your creativity to create or upcycle a DIY ornament personal storage solution.

-- For very tiny ornaments from miniature trees, consider using egg cartons that are clean and good shape.
+For very tiny ornaments from miniature trees, consider using egg cartons that are clean and in good shape.
 Place a rubber band around the carton to keep them safe.

 DIY Christmas Light Storage